billcurtis/AzSHCISandbox/README.md

 ## History

 Azure Stack HCI Operator's Sandbox  is based on a *really* fast refactoring of scripts that I wrote for myself to rapidly create online labs for Microsoft Software Defined Networking using SCVMM.
 The SCVMM scripts have been stripped out and replaced with a stream-lined version that uses Windows Admin Center for the management of Microsoft SDN.
-As time has progressed, this environment has become invaluable to performing operational evaluations of Windows Admin Center and SDN without the requirement for
+As time has progressed, this environment has become invaluable to performing operational evaluations of Windows Admin Center and SDN without the requirement for hard to configure hardware.

 ## Scenarios